-1. Whether the area is adjacent to a city with an acknowledged housing needs analysis that is coordinated with the current Metro forecast.
+1. Whether the area is adjacent to a city with an acknowledged housing needs analysis that is coordinated with the Metro forecast and distribution in effect at the time the city's housing needs analysis or planning process began.

 The State Department of Land Conservation and Development (DLCD) - not Metro - is responsible for acknowledging city housing needs analyses if they determine that the city's analysis is consistent with Statewide Planning Goal 10 (Housing).
 Cities are encouraged to coordinate with DLCD early to ensure that deadlines and requirements can be met.
-Cities should request from DLCD, and provide to Metro, a letter confirming state acknowledgement of their housing needs analysis.
+Cities should request from DLCD, and provide to Metro, written state acknowledgement of their housing needs analysis.

-Cities should coordinate their housing needs analyses with the distributed forecast that was adopted by the Metro Council via Ordinance No. 16-1371.
-The 2040 Distributed Forecast is available on Metro's website.
+Cities should coordinate their housing needs analyses with a distributed forecast that was adopted by the Metro Council.
+The 2040 distributed forecast is the most recent forecast and was adopted via Ordinance No. 16-1371.
+The 2035 and 2040 distributed forecasts are available on Metro's website.
+When feasible, cities are encouraged to rely on the most current forecast (the 2035 distributed forecast is older).
 Cities that are planning for more household growth than depicted in the Metro forecast should explain their rationale and how their plans, investments and the proposed expansion will address that growth.

 In addressing this code section in the proposal narrative, the Metro Council expects cities to demonstrate that, consistent with Statewide Planning Goal 10 (Housing), they are planning for a variety of housing types that can address the needs of diverse household sizes and incomes.

 This demonstration should be made for the city as a whole, while also describing the role of the proposed expansion area in addressing those needs.